Skip to main content

 There are girls and women doing incredible things everywhere you look.
 It’s vital to remember, as the theme of this year’s International Women’s Day reminds us, we should be fostering equity between genders every day of the year, not just today. #EmbraceEquity

-Three volunteers stand next to each other in a field, one is holding a football above their head.
+Three volunteers stand in a line, while the volunteer in the centre holds a football above their head.

 With thanks to Ayesha and Lucy for their time and dedication.